LLNL/serac/README.md

   * --spec=%clang@4.0.0+debug
   * --prefix=<Path to uberenv build directory (defaults to ./uberenv-libs)>

-If you wish to utilize the optional developer tools, such as CppCheck, Doxygen, Astyle, Sphinx.
-There is a shared location if you have the correct permissions on most LC machine.
+If you wish to utilize the optional developer tools, such as CppCheck, Doxygen, Astyle, Sphinx, there is a shared location if you have the correct permissions on most LC machine.
 The build system will auto-detect the paths for you.
 If you wish to build them yourself (which takes a long time), use one of the following commands: